hayasalman/Probabilities-For-Uncertain-Different-Scenarios/README.md

-- In [The Standardize Normal Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Normal%20Distribution.ipynb) , before we find out about both customers' z- score statistics, it was hard  to compare between them in term of who spending the most since they use different currencies depend on the country they based at , but now with the z-scores results, we can say that : in terms of the spendings the Australian customer has a higher z-score so he/she is the 1st customer of Adidas.
+- In [The Standardize Normal Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Normal%20Distribution.ipynb) , before we find out about both customers' z- score statistics, it was hard  to compare between them in term of who spending the most since they use different currencies depend on the country they based at , but now with the z-scores results, we can say that : in terms of the spendings the australian customer has a higher z-score so he/she is the 1st customer.

 - In [The Discrete Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , there's 90% chance that the drinks sales is more than 12 per a day.